Gmackay3/DataSci-participation/README.md

 # DataSci-participation
-this is a repo for in-class participation
+this is a repo for in-class participation in R